adrium/icsinviter/README.md

 Values containing a `%` are used as a format string for [strftime](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior).

-### update
+### set

 *Default: {}*

 Update event properties.

+The dict consists of keys and values with the name of the event property that should be updated.
+Values are interpolated in the same way as templates.

+### replace

+*Default: {}*

+Update event properties.

-The dict consists of keys with the name of the event property that should be updated, and update instructions as values.
+The dict consists of keys with the name of the event property and a dict containing a `pattern` and `repl` key that will be used as parameters for a regex replacement.
-The [example/config.json](example/config.json) contains an elaborate example.

-The `render` strings containing a `%` are used as a format string for [strftime](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior).

 ### compare